ECCC-ASTD-MRD/gem/README.md

 ## Running GEM

-Go to the working directory, named *work-${OS-NAME}_${COMPILER-NAME}*, for example *work-Linux_x86-64-gfortran-8.2.1*
+Go to the working directory, named *work-${OS-NAME}_${COMPILER-NAME}*, for example *work-Fedora-32-x86_64-gnu-10.2.1*

 ```
     cd <WORK_PREFIX>/work-${OS-NAME}_${COMPILER-NAME}
-    # Configure the model for a specific case
+	# Configure the model with the default configuration (configurations/GEM_cfgs)
-    ./runprep -dircfg configurations/${cfgDir}
+	./runprep
     # Create a directory named RUNMOD.dir for output files
+    # and execute the model
+    ./runmod
-    # and executes the model
+	# or configure and executre the model for a specific case, for example:
+	./runprep -dircfg configurations/GY_cfgs
-    ./runmod -dircfg configurations/${cfgDir}
+    ./runmod -dircfg configurations/GY_cfgs
 ```

 *runmod*'s ```-ptopo``` argument can be used to specify the number of CPU to